progerjkd/devinfra-challenge/4/README.md

 A simple fix is to set `StartLimitIntervalSec=0`.
 This way, systemd will attempt to restart the service uninterruptedly.

 It’s a good idea to set `RestartSec` to at least 1 second though, to avoid putting too much stress on the server when things start going wrong.

+## Daemon example
+The daemon.php file is a small server using PHP used as example daemon for this question.
+It will listen to UDP port 10000, and return any message received with a [ROT13](https://en.wikipedia.org/wiki/ROT13) transformation.

+Testing it:

+    $ netcat -u localhost 10000
+    Super secret message.
+    Fhcre frperg zrffntr.